EllaB12/loop-machine/README.md

 This loop machine simulates a Looper - a tool for creating music loops and plays recordings back in real-time.

-By clicking on one of the pad loops, the loop will start playing and the pad will turn green
+By clicking on one of the pad loops, the loop will start playing and the pad will turn green.
+You can stop the loop any time, by clicking the pad loop again.

 ## Get started